October 08, 2021

 As they complete school, girls will face many important questions like:

-Developing life skills will help girls prepare to answer these and other questions, carefully consider their options, the consequences of each, and make plans to help them achieve their goals.
+Developing life skills will help girls prepare to answer these and other questions, carefully consider their options, the consequences of each option and make plans to achieve their goals.

 Don't you wish you learned these life skills when you were in school?
 Take a minute to support girls around the world grow the necessary life skills they need to exercise agency and make informed life choices.